leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Wikipedia
 * Medium: Text
-* Annotation process: Each comment was annotated by 10 annotators.
-The majority decision was taken.
-Based on Crowdflower annotations.
-Annotators with 70% accuracy or less were removed, resulting in worse 2% of annotators being removed.
-* Annotation agreement: 0.45 Krippendorf Alpha
 * Reference: Wulczyn, E., Thain, N. and Dixon, L., 2017.
 Ex Machina: Personal Attacks Seen at Scale.
 ArXiv,.